"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Performance Evaluation

 \subsubsection{PASCAL VOC 2006}

-The images in the PASCAL dataset contain around 200,000 pixels and are represented as sparse matrices of the images that contain around \mbox{$n^2 = 16,000$} entries corresponding to the object features of the image.
+The images in the PASCAL dataset contain around 200,000 pixels.
+Object features of the images and are represented as sparse matrices which contain around \mbox{$n^2 = 16,000$} entries.
 The dataset contains 5,304 images with 10 object classes each, resulting in a sample size of 53,040 bounding box searches.

-Entries in the sparse matrices are referred to as Sped Up Robust Feature (SURF) descriptors extracted from the original image using the same Support Vector Machine (SVM) formulation as in~\cite{blaschko2008learning}.
-For consistency, we follow the same approach as~\cite{an2009efficient} (\mbox{A-ESS}) and use the sparse feature matrix as the input as opposed to the image itself.
-Figure~\ref{fig:feature_strides} illustrates how a sparse matrix encodes an image and how \mbox{S-WSS} samples said sparse matrix (nonlinearly with respect to image pixels).
+Entries in the object feature matrices are referred to as Sped Up Robust Feature (SURF) descriptors extracted from the original image using the same Support Vector Machine (SVM) formulation as in~\cite{blaschko2008learning}.
+Figure~\ref{fig:feature_strides} illustrates how a sparse matrix encodes an image and how \mbox{SSS} samples said sparse matrix.
 Entries in the sparse object feature matrix are attributed different positive or negative weights.
 Figure~\ref{fig:features} illustrates the highest weighted points in different images.
 These are points where the detector indicated increased likelihood of the object's presence.

-To explore larger $n^2$, we increase the size of input sparse matrices using entry duplication.
+To explore larger inputs, we increase the size of input sparse matrices using entry duplication.
 Each entry of the original matrix is transformed into a $K \times K$ submatrix with all entries equal to the original entry value.
 In this way, we arrive at a matrix that is $K^2$ times larger than the original matrix.
 In our experiments, we use $K \in \{1,2,3\}$.

-\subsubsection{RGB color channels}
+\subsubsection{RGB Color Channels}

-The RGB color channel data contains three types of data: 512x512 digital art, 1024x1024 digital art, and 2048x2048 high-res images, all obtained from the top 200 results of querying Google Images for "digital art" and "image", respectively, with the appropriate size constraints applied.
+The RGB color channel data contains three types of data: 512x512 digital art, 1024x1024 digital art, and 2048x2048 high-resolution images, all obtained from the top 200 results of querying Google Images for ``digital art" and ``image", respectively, with the appropriate size constraints applied.
 Performance on randomized data of these sizes is also presented.
-All data is normalized so the average entry is zero.
+For all of these datasets, the matrix entries are normalized such that the average entry is zero.